 Permittees must implement the development schedule for the WMP, as designated in the NOI accepted by the Executive Officer, except as follows:

-Changes to Critical Milestones: Critical milestones and/or the final deadline for submittal of the final WMP may be changed subject to the following conditions:
+Changes to Critical Milestones: Critical Milestones and/or the final deadline for submittal of the final WMP may be changed under exceptional circumstances subject to the following conditions:

 Permittees must request a change, in writing, at least 30 days prior to the date of applicable milestone/deadline.
 The written request must include justification for the extension and/or change.